Green Light Weigh Station Preclearance

-A Salem BATTERIES PLUS store operates a Truck Transponder Service Center for refurbishing transponders for $14.99 each.
+A Salem BATTERIES PLUS store operates a Truck Transponder Service Center for refurbishing transponders for $16.99 each.
 Truckers should contact Batteries Plus in Salem at 503-581-4890, or ship transponders to 3045 Lancaster Drive NE, Salem OR 97305.
-Read more in a one-page handout about transponder battery replacement.
+Read more in a one-page handout about transponder battery replacement

 If you need help in Oregon, contact the Green Light team:

-Safety - A truck will get a red light signal on its transponder if the trucking company has an unsatisfactory safety rating.
+- A truck will get a red light signal on its transponder if the trucking company has an unsatisfactory safety rating.
 Green Light will also not preclear trucks operated by a company that is participating in the PRISM safety improvement program.
+Registration and Tax

 You can, but neither one will work very well.
 The problem is that each of the transponders constantly emits its identifying signal.
 Even if you´re traveling in Oregon with your Green Light transponder mounted correctly on the windshield and your PrePass transponder stored away in the glove box or stashed under the seat, the on-highway transponder reader at the next Green Light weigh station can pick up the PrePass transponder´s signal and spoil the chance to preclear the station.
 You may get lucky sometimes so that in Oregon the transponder readers pick up the Green Light signal and in California the readers pick up the PrePass signal, but odds are neither transponder will work.
 For truckers with both transponders, the solution is simple: Use just the Oregon Green Light transponder.
 Return the other transponder and ask PrePass to enroll your Green Light transponder identification number in the PrePass preclearance system (call 1-800-PrePass).
 Then that one device will work in both Oregon and other states.